-LATIN 1-2 (FOR 501, 502)

-PREREQUISITE: C grade in English
+LATIN 1-2 (FOR 501, 502) OPEN TO: 9, 10, 11, 12 Full Year Course PREREQUISITE: C grade in English Requires passing 1st semester to remain in 2nd semester

 This first-year course will focus on the grammar and vocabulary of the Latin language.
 Students will learn to read and write Latin and study roots and origins of English vocabulary.
 Readings will include selections of prose and poetry.
 Roman culture and history will also be studied with emphasis on Rome's influence (literary and other) on western civilization.